Local Land Surveying

 What We Do

-Benchmark has performed surveys since our founding, both to support our engineering projects, and to support our clients directly.
+Benchmark has performed local land surveying since our founding, both to support our engineering projects, and to support our clients directly.
 All Benchmark Civil Engineering Services, Inc. survey work is performed by a Professional Land Surveyor (P.L.S.) holding licenses in Pennsylvania and New York.

 We offer the following services to our clients:

-Surveys are performed for several purposes.
-They can be made for property line retracement based on current deed descriptions to ensure that a property being transferred is as represented.
-They can be used to determine if there are physical encroachments on your property and/or the adjacent property.
+Land surveying is performed for several purposes.
+It can be made for property line retracement based on current deed descriptions to ensure that a property being transferred is as represented.
+It can be used to determine if there are physical encroachments on your property and/or the adjacent property.
 This is useful to determine if a fence or a pool is on the correct side of a property line, or to make sure that a new one is installed in the proper location.
 They are also used for establishing new lot lines or removing existing lot lines.
 A boundary survey (along with a topographic survey) is generally the first step in the land development and subdivision process for the design and construction of housing subdivisions, road projects, and institutional, commercial and industrial developments.

 How is a survey performed?